List of Bluey characters: Bluey Heeler

-Bluey Christine Heeler is a Blue Heeler puppy who is the main protagonist and title character of the series.
-A six-year-old girl who would later on turn seven, Bluey has a sprawling imagination and is curious, friendly, well-behaved and energetic.
-She loves to have fun with her friends and family, enjoys roleplaying numerous roles, and loves to pretend that she is a grown-up.
+Bluey Christine Heeler is a Blue Heeler puppy.
+A six-year-old girl who turns seven over the series' course, Bluey has a sprawling imagination and is curious, friendly, nice, well-behaved and energetic, though she sometimes can be impulsive.
+She enjoys having fun with her friends and family, particularly roleplaying and pretending that she is a grown-up.

-Bluey has many peers, most of whom are from her class, but she has also befriended other kids her age; one such example is a Black Labrador named Jean-Luc, who becomes one of Bluey's friends.
-Her friends include Chloe, Indy, Coco, Rusty and Mackenzie, and she has a big buddy named Mia.
+Bluey has many peers, most of whom are from her class, but she has also befriended other children her age, such as a Black Labrador named Jean-Luc.
+Out of her friends, Mackenzie is depicted as her closest friend, and her other close friends include Rusty, best friend Chloe, Honey, Winnie, Lucky, Judo, Indy, Coco, and Missy; she has a big buddy named Mia.
 One of her more well-known personalities is that of a grandmother named Janet, who is depicted as a kind yet forgetful granny.
 Bluey is depicted as a baby in "Baby Race", a teenager in "Camping", and as an adult in "Surprise!".
 In the latter, Bluey, whose adult voice is provided by Geraldine Hakewill, is the mother of an unnamed daughter.
-Bluey's middle name, Christine, is inspired by her nana, Chris.
+Bluey's middle name, Christine, is inspired by her paternal grandmother (her "nana"), Chris.

 Bingo Heeler

-Bingo Heeler is a Red Heeler puppy who is younger sister of Bluey and the second protagonist of the series.
+Bingo Heeler is a Red Heeler puppy who is the younger sister of Bluey.
 Bingo, who is four years old (later turning five), is sweet, cute, energetic, friendly, well-behaved, curious and playful, much like her sister, but is rather sensitive and shy.
 Her favourite toy is a stuffed rabbit named Floppy.
-Bingo is depicted as a kindergarten student, and has made numerous friends there, including a Maltese dog named Lila, who she deems her best friend.
-Bingo shows an interest in bugs, taking breaks from the games she plays to observe them.
-One of her more well-known personalities is that of a grandmother named Rita, who is depicted as a mischievous granny who is hard of hearing.
+Bingo is depicted as a kindergarten student, and has made numerous friends there, including her best friend, a Maltese dog named Lila.
+Bingo is depicted as a smart, sensitive, and curious young girl.
+She shows an interest in bugs, taking breaks from the games she plays to observe them.
+One of her more well-known personalities is that of a grandmother named Rita, who is depicted as a mischievous woman who is hard of hearing.
 The episodes "Bingo", "Turtleboy", and "Slide" focus on her.

 Bandit Heeler

-Bandit Custard Heeler is a Blue Heeler who is the husband of Chilli, and the father of Bluey and Bingo, whom he enjoys playing with.
+Bandit Custard Heeler is a Blue Heeler who is the husband of Chilli, the father of Bluey and Bingo and the brother of Radley and Stripe, whom he enjoys playing with.
 He takes any role he plays in a game they devise seriously despite often being seen as reluctant and unwilling to partake in their games.
 He often teaches life lessons to his daughters while he plays with them, but this strains his relationship with them in some episodes.
 He is voiced by David McCormack, the frontman of the Brisbane-based rock group Custard.